Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 4. Install PHP 8.5 from the tap: brew install shivammathur/php/php@8.5.

-Tip if you have multiple PHP versions installed: brew unlink php (or another version like php@8.3) before linking 8.5, and later brew link the one you want active.
+Tip if you have multiple PHP versions installed: run brew unlink php (or another version like php@8.3) before linking 8.5; later run brew link for the one you want active.

 If you prefer not to touch your Homebrew PHP, you can test using the official PHP Docker images.